milosdjurica/movies-nextjs/README.md

 ## Usage

-Now you should be able to start application in your local environment and translate messages with it.
-Have fun learning!
+Now you should be able to start application in your local environment and see best movies sorted by genres.
+Have fun!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>